OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowImage.md

 ## Code
-This is how `RowImage` is written in Markdown:
+This is how a `RowImage` module is written in markdown:

 ```md [oma_github_pages/content/index.md]
   -